 While infrastructure development has traditionally been a public sector responsibility, increasing fiscal constraints and the need for large-scale renewal investments have amplified the role of private capital.
 Launched in 2017, our Aquila Capital Infrastructure Fund (ACIF) is an open-ended fund of funds with a volume of more than €500 million.
 Our investor base spans major institutional groups including insurance companies, pension funds, credit institutions, foundations and churches, reflecting confidence in our strategy.
 ACIF is broadly diversified, with around 385 underlying assets across sectors, geographies and asset managers.
 These investments are made either through commitments to infrastructure funds managed by teams with strong track records, or through direct investments and co-investments, always with a strong focus on clean energy projects.
-The fund is currently classified as Article 8 under SFDR but has exposure to Article 9 SFDR target funds.
+The fund is currently classified as Article 8 under SFDR but has exposure to Article 9 target funds.
 Our investment approach is shaped by robust structural trends favouring energy transition assets and infrastructure assets that provide services to society, including social infrastructure, public transport and rural digital connectivity.
-We actively invest in and finance efficient and affordable infrastructure, prioritising operational assets with built-in inflation protection through inflation-linked revenues or other pass-through mechanisms.
+We actively invest in and finance sustainable, efficient and affordable infrastructure, prioritising operational assets with built-in inflation protection through inflation-linked revenues or other pass-through mechanisms.
 Despite market headwinds such as inflation, rising interest rates and supply chain disruptions, ACIF has consistently delivered a positive performance in each year since its inception.
 The fund's annual dividend has either increased or remained stable for seven consecutive years, with total distributions of almost €100 million since its inception.
-1 This investment focus is outlined in the fund's pre-contractual disclosure under SFDR.